Code-Institute-Submissions/the-cookery-cove/README.md

     - This project uses **Wireframes CC** for the Skeleton and Surface Plan, providing desktop, tablet and mobile views of the web application.
 - [Google Fonts](https://fonts.google.com/)
     - This project uses **Google Fonts** to provide fonts for the headings of the web application.

+## Testing

+### Manual Tests

+This web application has been manually tested with different scenarios that the user may experience.

+1. Sign In
+    1. Click on 'Sign In' in the header or in the welcome card and be directed to 'signin.html'.
+    2. Sign in with username 'USER1' and password 'user1'.
+    3. Click on 'Sign In' and be directed back to the homepage.
+    4. Check the user is logged in by seeing if 'Add Recipe' and 'My Recipes' are available in the navigation.

+2. Register
+    1. Click on 'Register' in the header or in the welcome card and be directed to 'register.html'.
+    2. Choose a username and password of your choice.
+    3. Click on 'Register' and be redirected to 'home.html'.
+    4. Check the user is logged in by seeing if 'Add Recipe' and 'My Recipe' are available in the navigation.

+3. Homepage
+    1. Click on the brand logo in the top-left corner of the page or click on 'Home' in the navigation bar.
+    2. Be directed to 'home.html'.

+4. Recipes by...
+    1. Choose to filter by category, difficulty or ingredient and select an option from the dropdown.
+    2. Be directed to appropriate page depending on whichever filter has been chosen.

+5. Recipes By Cuisine
+    1. From the homepage, choose a cuisine and be shown cuisine description and a button to view all recipes by chosen cuisine.

+6. All Recipes
+    1. Choose 'All Recipes' in the navigation bar and be directed to 'allrecipes.html'.
+    2. Be shown all recipes in the database on one page.
+    3. Be shown recipe description and details when card is clicked on.

+7. View Recipe
+    1. Click on 'View Recipe'
+    2. Be directed to the get_recipe page and be shown all details of the recipe, including the ingredients, method and image.

+8. Add Recipe
+    1. If username is in session, be directed to 'addrecipe.html'.
+    2. Fill in all details in the form and click 'Add Recipe'.
+    3. Be redirected to the homepage.

+9. Edit Recipe
+    1. On 'My Recipes', click on 'Edit Recipe' when viewing a recipe card.
+    2. Edit any details within the form.
+    3. Click on 'Update Recipe' and be redirected to 'home.html'.

+10. Delete Recipe
+    1. On 'My Recipes', click on 'Delete Recipe' when viewing a recipe card.
+    2. Be redirected to 'My Recipes' and see if the recipe has been deleted from the database.

+11. Return To Homepage
+    1. Click on 'Return To Homepage' and be redirected to 'home.html'.

+12. Sign Out
+    1. Click on Sign Out and be directed to the message page with options to sign back in or return to homepage.

+### Responsiveness Testing

+This application has been tested on all mobile, tablet and desktop screen sizes with the Firefox Mozilla Developer Tools and Google Chrome Developer Tools.
+From these tests, all issues have been resolved.

+### Bugs

+In the 'Edit Recipe' form, the 'Category' and 'Allergens' dropdown list will not have preselected values.